 Mutual Funds—What You Must Know — Should they be in your portfolio?
 (Beginner and above)

 Managed mutual funds are very expensive.
 Learn why, and how they can harm your financial future.
 Learn about alternatives where costs are far less and returns better.
 If you don’t want to pick individual companies to invest in, do well by investing in index funds-which could be described as the set and forget portfolio.
 Learn where to invest money in your 401(k) or similar accounts.

 Bio for Bob Adams

 Bob is retired from 26 years in radio & television broadcasting, and 13 years as a college professor.
-He belongs to an online investment club–is a past president.
-He has served as a Director for InvestEd Inc., a non-profit investor education organization since 2007 and is currently a Director Emeritus; served on the BetterInvesting Computer Group Advisory Board from 1999 through 2006; has been a Director on the Board of the Puget Sound Chapter since 1994.
+He served as a Director for InvestEd Inc., a non-profit investor education organization since 2007 and is currently a Director Emeritus; served on the BetterInvesting Computer Group Advisory Board from 1999 through 2006; is a Director Emeritus for the Puget Sound Chapter, serving since 1994.
 Bob is a strong advocate of long-term investing.
 Go to his personal website for information and free investment tools: www.bob-adams.net.